-When I first had my pool, I wondered if I should I run my pool pump all the time and, if not, how long to run pool pump for?
-I knew it was important that the water in the pool was kept clean, but I wasn’t sure if I should let the pool pump run continuously or not.
+When I first had my pool, I wondered if I should run the pool pump all the time and, if not, how long it should run.
+I knew it was important that the water in the pool was kept clean, but I wasn’t sure if I should let the pool pump run continuously.

-If you were to run your pool pump continuously, it would largely be a waste of electricity (and give a big electricity bill) and it would also wear out your pool pump far earlier than necessary.
+If you were to run your pool pump continuously, it would largely be a waste of electricity (and result in a big electricity bill).
+It would also wear out your pool pump far earlier than necessary.

 How Long Should I Run My Pool Pump Each Day?
 The recommended daily runtime for a pool pump varies depending on factors such as pool size, climate, and filtration system.
 Generally, experts suggest running the pump for 6-8 hours to ensure optimal water circulation and filtration.